sukaran/Flipkart_FashionAI/README.md

-This repository contains my work for team Warriors at Flipkart Dare2Compete Challenge .
+This repository contains my work for team Maverick in DSC at University of Texas at Dallas.
 All code contained in this repository is my own (excluding libraries).
-The individual files have to executed in an order, for this project to run.
+I plan to halt this project for a while (since team members have all quit due to lack of time) and might revisit it during the summer.
+I have now posted it on Github with public permissions so that others may benefit.

 # FashionTrends
 This project is an effort to predict fashion trends over time using machine learning.
 Currently, I am able to classify different types of clothing (Shirts, Skirts, Pants, Dress) using images webscraped from chictopia.com and training a model built using Keras.